Health Benefits of Pumpkin Seeds (Pepitas)

-Here are 11 amazing health benefits of yummy, crunchy pumpkin seeds and lots of delicious ways to use them.
+Here are 11 amazing health benefits of yummy, crunchy pumpkin seeds (pepitas) and lots of delicious ways to use them.

 But these pretty seeds offer more than yummy flavor.